 Independent projects, including pilot studies, senior theses, and class projects aimed for publication, that involve the primary (first-time) collection and analysis of human data or specimens are typically considered to be human subjects research.
 Educational evaluation projects that are conducted solely for the purpose of program improvement are generally not considered to be human subjects research.
 Oral histories and other such memoir-gathering projects have not traditionally been considered to be human subjects research, but faculty advisors and departmental reviewers should be aware of cases and assess cases in which risks to informants may warrant IRB review.

 Both funded and unfunded human subjects research must be reviewed, as must research that takes place on or off the Mary Baldwin campus, including work done outside of the United States.

 What about class-based or lab projects whose primary focus is to teach students how to do research rather than to lead to publication or to the development of generalized knowledge?

 Faculty in charge of such projects should discuss them with the IRB Chair on at least a biannual basis to determine whether they fall within the category of human subjects research.
 Even when formal review is not required, it is important that the rights of participants participating in such projects are protected.

 What is the point of IRB review?
 In addition to assuring compliance with federal regulations, IRB review is designed to help researchers minimize foreseeable risks to participants’ physical and mental health, financial standing, employability, and/or reputation as a result of voluntary participation in research activities.

 Proof of satisfactory completion of appropriate training is required prior to commencing work on an IRB-approved research project.
-Contact the Office of Sponsored Programs and Undergraduate Research for details.
+Contact your faculty advisor or the Office of Sponsored Programs and Undergraduate Research for details.